C5 GUI: slow to close

 At this point I am inclined to guess that the presence of a long line of output is what causes the slow closure.

-#3 Updated by John Abbott almost 3 years ago
+#3 Updated by John Abbott about 3 years ago

 - Status changed from New to In Progress